 Side curtain airbags and stability control became available with the 2006 model year.

-The current Jeep Liberty was introduced for 2008 with an updated look and improved on-road handling and performance.
+The second-generation Liberty, introduced for 2008 and produced through 2012, had an updated look and improved on-road handling and performance.
 In addition, passenger room was increased by adding two inches to the wheelbase.
 Additional luxury features were also made available, such as remote start, rain-sensing wipers, driver memory functions and a canvas power-sliding sunroof that creates a huge opening.

 The available models were primarily still the base Sport and the more upscale Limited.
 And the one engine powering both models was a 3.7 liter V6 good for 210 horsepower.
 Sport models came with either a six-speed manual transmission or a four-speed automatic, while the Limited was automatic only.
 Both models were offered with either rear or four-wheel drive.

 Standard equipment on the Sport during this run included 16-inch alloy wheels, keyless entry, full power accessories, heated mirrors, air-conditioning, automatic headlamps, stability control, traction control, a tilt steering wheel, a fold-flat front passenger seat, a 60/40-split-folding rear seat and a 6-speaker audio system with a CD player, satellite radio and an auxiliary audio jack.

 Some models can also be found with optional packages.
 The Popular Equipment Group added cruise control, upgraded upholstery, roof rails, a cargo cover, foglamps and rear privacy glass.
 The Comfort Seating Group added leather upholstery, heated power front seats (6-way driver, 2-way passenger), driver memory settings and manual lumbar adjustment, while the Premium Group included remote start, automatic climate control, an auto-dimming rearview mirror, rear parking sensors, Bluetooth and an 8-speaker Infinity sound system.